aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 Critic2 can also write the structure and critical point information for the reference field to a JavaScript Object Notation (JSON) file by indicating a file with extension `.json`.
-The generated JSON file contains the system geometry, the field details, and essentialy the same information as in the SHORT, LONG, and VERYLONG reports.
+The generated JSON file contains the system geometry, the field details, and essentially the same information as in the SHORT, LONG, and VERYLONG reports.

 The `.test` file format is used in critic2's internal tests.
 This file